jodavimehran/code-tracker/README.md

 <h1>Code Tracker</h1>

-This project aims to introduce Code Tracker, a refactoring-aware tool that can generate the commit change history for method and variable declarations in the history of a Java project with a very high accuracy.
+This project aims to introduce CodeTracker, a refactoring-aware tool that can generate the commit change history for method and variable declarations in a Java project with a very high accuracy.

 # Table of Contents